Dental Implants Philadelphia, PA

 How long will it take me to recover from dental implantation surgery?

 Recovering from dental implant surgery usually takes about 3 to 6 months.
 The first week is the toughest, with some pain and swelling.
 After that, you will begin to feel better each day.
-Most people can return to normal activities within a few days.
-However, a full recovery where the bone fully fuses around the implant takes several months.
-Everyone’s recovery will be unique.

 Can you replace multiple missing teeth with dental implants?

-Yes, we can use several dental implants to replace multiple missing teeth.
+Yes, we can use several dental implants to replace multiple missing teeth in our Philadelphia, PA, office.
 We can design a treatment plan with anywhere from 2 to 8 implant posts and use them to support bridges or full dentures.
-We may place individual implants for a few missing teeth in different areas of your mouth.
-For many or all missing teeth, they can use fewer implants to hold a larger bridge or full set of teeth.
-This way, you can get back your smile and ability to chew well.
+Our office may place individual implants for a few missing teeth in different areas of your mouth.

 Before and After Dental Implants at Opus Dental Esthetics